 The draft Scoping Report will be submitted to the DFFE for review and comment.
-It will also be sent to all stakeholders for a 30 days review and comment, during which time comments or issues raised will be addressed appropriately.
+It will also be sent to all stakeholders for 30 days for review and comment, during which time comments or issues raised will be addressed appropriately.
 The final Scoping Report will also be submitted to the DFFE for consideration.